 “Yes. . .” he fidgeted, clearly not happy with this line of inquiry.

 “What happened?”
 I asked, my eyes growing bigger.

 “I got pulled in once.
 But it was my fault—I didn’t let go.
 When you are young you don’t want to let go.”

 “Yes.
 The fish kept pulling until the espeque stopped him.”

 “And then you let go?”

 “Well. . .”

 Meu Deus do céu!
 This conversation was not helping me at all.
-The thought of being dragged under water by a monster fish — it was not an image I needed right then.
+The thought of being dragged underwater by a monster fish — it was not the image I needed right then.